New Patients 215.234.3772

 When to Seek Help

 While many people with flat feet experience no discomfort, others may deal with pain, swelling, or alignment issues that affect mobility.
-If flat feet are accompanied by symptoms or interfere with daily activities, it’s important to consult a healthcare provider.
-Custom orthotics, physical therapy, and in rare cases, surgery, can help manage the condition.
+If symptoms accompany flat feet or interfere with daily activities, consult a healthcare provider.
+We offer custom orthotics and physical therapy.
+In rare cases, we may recommend surgery to help you manage the condition.

 At Newton Foot and Ankle Specialists, your feet are our passion.
 We regularly help patients with flat feet find pain relief and better mobility.
-If you suspect any kind of foot condition, don’t hesitate to reach out.
+Don’t hesitate to reach out if you suspect any kind of foot condition.
 Contact us today to schedule a consultation and learn more about your treatment options.